2086 words

 The Puppet log should show a record that the information has been sent and saved.

-Please note that in this tutorial Puppet Agent is installed on the puppet-agent.heyvaldemar.net server.
+In this tutorial Puppet Agent is installed on the puppet-agent.heyvaldemar.net server.

 On the keyboard, press the key combination “Ctrl” and “c”, then “q” to close the Puppet log.